TechFems-projects-and-resources/project-gnome-fetcher/README.md

 * more advanced (challenge: build a React app, get necessary data from the API and show this in gnome cards on the screen)
 * graduates (challenge: add filter and search functionality, error handling, responsiveness)

+This repo provides the code for the React app, including filter.
+Styling is basic.

 Suggestions are always welcome (henriette@migracode.org).